w010/w_query2csv/README.md

 	ParseDate - Converts timestamp to human-readable date, parsed using date() function
 		config:
 			.format = [string] - date mask, default: Y.m.d H:i

 	ValueMap - Static value maps, input (like some id) to output (like some nice labels). (input val = output val pairs) (note that you can't use spaces in source val, and dots need to be escaped for typoscript - use \.)
 		config:
 			.map {
 				source_value = Export Value
 			}

 	StaticValue - Replaces original value with given, always the same – may be handy in some cases:
 		config:
 			.value = [string]

+	PregReplace - Performs regular expression replacement using php's preg_replace function
+		config:
+			.pattern = [string] - regexp pattern to match .replacement = [string] - when string found, replace with this one .limit = [int] - limit replacements, if matches multiple

 	Unserialize - Unserializes an array and generates key: value pairs separated by given delimiter
 		config:
 			.delimiter = [string] - may be anything, also you can use special keywords: -LINEBREAK- and -SPACE-. defaults to linebreak .lineBreakType = [string] - if use linebreak, may be configured to use CR, LF or CRLF. defaults to LF

 	LabelsFromRecords - Generate string with some values from related records, using uid-commalist, like, ie. titles of referenced categories
 		config: